-g) Overtime and Temporary Employees
+h) Overtime and Temporary Employees

-Temporary full-time employees as defined in the Definition of Employees Article of this Agreement, shall not be entitled to overtime payment for any work unless the Employment Standards Act regulations relating to the statutory holidays and hours of work, apply.
-The distribution of overtime shall be in accordance with article 19.01 e.
+Temporary full-time employees, as defined in the Definition of Employees Article of this Agreement, shall not be entitled to overtime payment for any work unless the Employment Standards Act regulations relating to the statutory holidays and hours of work, apply.
+The distribution of overtime shall be in accordance with article 19.01 e).

-h) Banked Overtime
+i) Banked Overtime

-Employees may accumulate overtime at the appropriate premium rate to a maximum of eighty (80) hours and be taken as paid time off at a time mutually agreed between the Region and the employee.
+Employees may, at their option, accumulate overtime at the appropriate premium rate to a maximum of eighty (80) hours and it may be taken as paid time off at a time mutually agreed between the Region and the employee.

-i) No Guarantee and No Pyramiding
+j) No Guarantee and No Pyramiding